SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 - The BPMN model of inter-DSL collaboration (Figure 5 in the paper) is available at: <br>
 https://github.com/SalimChehida/Inter-DSL-Collaboration/blob/artefacts-coordination/DSLs_Modeling/Metamodels/Inter_DSL_Collaboration_CM_SRA/model/collaboration_CM_SRA.bpmn

-#### 2.2.2 Open the DSL metamodels and models in Eclipse
-- Open Eclipse and choose Import –> Projects from Git (with smart import)
-- Choose the Clone URI option in the Git import wizard and click Next.
-- Confirm the URI (https://github.com/SalimChehida/Inter-DSL-Collaboration.git), Host and Repository path parameters and click Next.
-- Choose the Git branches to clone from the remote repository and click Next.

 ## 3. Formal Specification in B language